Marco4413/ProcessorEmulator/DOCUMENTATION.md

 ; If you just want to reserve Memory for an Array you can do
 prealloc_array: #DA [10]
 ; Where 10 is the size of the Array

+; By convention all library files have the extension ".pemulib" ; The path is relative to the file that's including the library
+#INCLUDE "stdlib/print.pemulib"
+; Note that INCLUDE instructions should only be added after the main function call/jump ;  because they add the library where the instruction was specified so random instructions ;  may be executed otherwise, that's why an HLT instruction should be added at the top of your library code ; Also if the same file is INCLUDED twice, then the second INCLUDE will be ignored
 ```

 ## Registers and Flags